Summer Body Activity: Join the Tasting Party!

 - Grades: PreK–K

-- magazines with pictures of fruits and vegetables (optional for younger children)
+- Optional: Magazines with pictures of fruits and vegetables

 For younger children: Provide pictures cut from magazines that feature various kinds of fruits and vegetables. see if children can describe how these foods taste, as they compare and contrast their shapes and textures.